 Last year, Sweeney famously trained for over three months to play boxer Christy Martin in the biopic Christy, so she certainly ticks the boxes.

-Margaret Qualley | ‘Yes’ 15¢
+Margaret Qualley | ‘Yes’ 29¢

 Villeneuve is well known for favoring prestige casting, and if there’s one prestige name on the list it’s got to be Margaret Qualley.
 Currently the biggest mover in the market, Qualley has the cool indie aura the team could be looking for as they reinvent Bond.

-Anya Taylor-Joy | ‘Yes’ 13¢
+Anya Taylor-Joy | ‘Yes’ 19¢

 Star of The Queen's Gambit and Furiosa, Anya Taylor-Joy is another actress with proven blockbuster gravity.
 She’s also famed for her unique look, which could set her apart from the competition.
 And she’s worked with Denis Villeneuve before, on Dune.
+Her price has jumped from 4¢ to 19¢.

 Zendaya | ‘Yes’ 12¢

-Zendaya’s ‘Yes’ price has fluctuated significantly even in the short space of time that this market has been open, but that’s largely down to whether or not her partner Tom Holland is being talked about as the next Bond at the time.
+Zendaya’s ‘Yes’ price has fluctuated significantly even in the short space of time that this market has been open, but that’s largely down to whether or not her partner, Tom Holland, is being talked about as the next Bond at the time.
 The market is decidedly skeptical about her taking a role in the movie, but it’s still possible.

 Jodie Comer | ‘Yes’ 10¢

 Star of Killing Eve Jodie Comer has already proven she’s got the chameleon-like acting ability to play a double agent.
 In fact, she’s arguably one of the most natural fits on the board for the franchise.
-And she’s priced at just 10¢.
+Plus, she’s priced at just 10¢.

 Three Bond Girl Prediction Market Value Picks